christianknight/pcap-send/README.md

 # pcap-send

-Program to send an empty (all 0's) Ethernet II packet using the libpcap "pcap_sendpacket()" function.
+Program to send an Ethernet II packet using the libpcap "pcap_sendpacket()" function.

 ## Building